 Scripture Samples for Christmas Service

-This can be a lunch or dinner following the service, or at whatever time the group decides.
+Lunch is a regular event anyway, so why not make it a Christmas celebration after the service?
 The menu can be decided beforehand with participants contributing favorite foods that they like and can afford.
 Turkey and dressing are not requirements for love and joy in a Christmas gathering.
 If they are available, enjoy them; if not, give thanks and enjoy whatever foods are on the table.

 This is not to say that effort should not be put into making the meal special.
-Use a tasty blend of seasoning, decorate with an attractive garnish, or serve on the showcase platter.
+Use your special occasion seasoning, decorate with an attractive garnish, or serve on the showcase platter.
 Play some jolly Christmas music in the background while guests come bringing their dishes.

 Be sure to start the meal with lavish gratitude to God and to the guests.
 Give thanks not only for food, but also for family, friends and sweet fellowship.
 Food eaten with contentment is conducive to enjoyment and good health.

 6. Christmas Outreach